AdaCore/ada-spark-rfcs/considered/oop-remastered.rst

 Constructors, copy and destructors
 ----------------------------------

-There is no Controlled object in class record.
+There is no controlled object in class records.
 Instead, class record can declare constructors and one destructor.
 The constructor needs to be a procedure of the name of the object, taking an in out or access reference to the object.
-Destructors are named
+Destructors are named "final".

 .. code-block:: ada